ckinley360/StockPriceAndPopulationAge/README.md

 `Pearson's population correlation coefficient: 0.83`

-A population correlation coefficient of **0.83** tells us that there is, in fact, a fairly strong positive relationship between the middle-aged population seems to correlate with stock prices.
+A population correlation coefficient of **0.83** tells us that there is, in fact, a fairly strong positive linear relationship between the middle-aged population seems to correlate with stock prices.
 When the middle-aged population increases, stock prices tend to also increase.